- Cap & Gown Information

 Q: I am a graduate, do I need a ticket?

-Q: What is a Grad Pass?
+Q: What is a Stage Pass?

 Q: Do my guests need tickets to attend the Rossier Commencement Ceremonies?